 Diet, Culture, and Your Body

 Our society also has expectations about what our bodies “should” look like.
-Men are expected to be muscular and strong and women are expected to be small and very thin.
-But these expectations are impossible to meet, can lead to feelings of inadequacy, and don’t take race, body type, or gender spectrum into consideration.
+But these expectations are often impossible to meet, can lead to feelings of inadequacy, and don’t take race, body type, or gender spectrum into consideration.

 • Nutrient deficiencies